-- (2) An individual who believes that the individual's personal health Idem information has been collected, used or disclosed in contravention of this Act may ask the Commissioner to review that matter. - (3) A request for the review of a decision of a custodian under Requirements subsection (1), a collection, use or disclosure of personal health information under subsection (2), or a refusal by a custodian to allow access to personal health information by a researcher under section 32 shall be in writing and delivered to the Commissioner within - (a) 60 days after the person asking for the review is notified of the decision or becomes aware of the contravention; or - (b) any longer period allowed by the Commissioner. - (4) The failure of a custodian to respond in time to a request for access Effect of failure to to personal health information shall be treated as a decision to refuse access, but the time limit in clause (3)(a) for delivering a request for review shall not apply.
+- (3) A request for the review of a decision of a custodian under subsection (1) or a collection, use or disclosure of personal health information under subsection (2) shall be in writing and delivered to the Commissioner within - (a) 60 days after the person asking for the review is notified of the decision or becomes aware of the contravention; or - (b) any longer period allowed by the Commissioner.

+Effect of failure to respond

+(4) The failure of a custodian to respond in time to a request for access to personal health information shall be treated as a decision to refuse access, but the time limit in clause (3)(a) for delivering a request for review shall not apply.